tmtsoftware/csw/docs/src/main/services/logging.md

 @@@ note { title="IMPORTANT !!!"}

 It is required to include `logging.conf` that is shipped with this library in `application.conf` as follows:
+Including logging.conf as required will make sure that logging.conf is on classpath.

 ```
-include "logging.conf"
+include required("logging.conf")
 ```

 Default configuration values can be then overridden in `application.conf`.

 @@@